-Alexandru Cernat is a lecturer in the social statistics department at the University of Manchester.
+Alexandru Cernat is an associate professor in the social statistics department at the University of Manchester.
 He has a PhD in survey methodology from the University of Essex and was a post-doc at the National Centre for Research Methods and the Cathie Marsh Institute.
 His research and teaching focus on: survey methodology, longitudinal data, measurement error, latent variable modelling, new forms of data and missing data.
 You can find out more about him and his research at: www.alexcernat.com

 Joseph W. Sakshaug

 Joseph W. Sakshaug is the acting head of the Statistical Methods Research Department at the Institute for Employment Research, Nuremberg, a professor in the Department of Statistics at the Ludwig Maximilian University of Munich, and a professor in the School of Social Sciences at the University of Mannheim.
 He is also adjunct research assistant professor at the University of Michigan and faculty member in the International Program in Survey and Data Science.
 His research interests include the design and analysis of complex surveys, data integration, and empirical research methods.